We’re fashion people dabbling in technology. The future is going to be technical companies dabbling in fashion.”

 And that’s going to change the whole business.

-In a blog post I published back in December last year, you can learn more about the opportunities of artificial intelligence in the denim industry.
+In a blog post I published in December 2017, you can learn more about the opportunities of artificial intelligence in the denim industry.

 This blog post is sponsored by Bluezone; Munich Fabric Start’s independent trade show for the denim and sportswear community.

 The family-run Munich Fabric Start was established in 1996.
 Twice yearly, it attracts 20,000 fashion professionals to Munich.
 Bluezone was launched as the first denim-dedicated show in 2003.
 Today, it hosts more than 100 carefully curated exhibitors.